rherrick30/rjhMusicAPI/README.md

 /albumSearch/:searchPattern (get) -> you supply a fragment of a album name and get a list of albums in return.

 /artistSearch/:searchPattern (get) -> you supply a fragment of a artist name and get a list of artists in return.

+'/song/:id' (get) ->  Stream the song with the specified id.
+Note this is not available (501) on AWS do to logistical (i.e., I dont want to load my entire collection in the cloud) and legal (i.e., streaming copyrighted mp3s on a web service is of of questionable legality) purposes.

 ## Structures
 These are the data structures which are used by this API.
 These are of course JSON, but I am providing a type below to help w/the understanding of data rendering and manipulation.